 Care & Health: Choose a veterinarian, treat common ailments, and keep kitty entertained, clean, happy, and safe in their new home!

 Get ready for your new kitten or learn everything you need to know about the family cat with The Total Cat Manual.
-With high-quality design, intricate detail, and a durable flexicover, this manual is the perfect gift!
+With high-quality design, intricate detail, and a durable, wipe-clean flexicover with metallic corner-guards, this manual is the perfect gift!

 Because of your cat’s heightened senses, your personal scent is discernable on everything you touch, including your furniture.
 If you like your sofa, so will she, even when you’re not on it.
 As far as kitty is concerned, it’s her furniture, too—so here’s how to do a little catproofing and keep it looking nice.